aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/configuring-the-export/processing-images-for-html-output/_index.md

 ﻿---
-title: Processing Images for HTML output
+title: Processing Images for HTML output - Aspose.Words for JasperReports
 articleTitle: Processing Images for HTML output
 linktitle: Processing Images for HTML output
 description: "Aspose Words for JasperReports has 3 parameters for configuring how to process images when exporting to HTML format."